 3. Who Might We Share Your Information With?

-• Business partners such as Salesforce, where Graymatter Reply is partnering with them as a specialist provider to offer a service or host an event.
-For clarity, where an event is hosted with an affiliate such as Salesforce, any of your Personal Data collected regarding your attendance or participation in an Event, will be shared with them and will also be subject to the relevant affiliate’s Privacy Notice.
+• Business partners where Graymatter Reply is partnering as a specialist provider to offer a service or host an event.
+Where an event is hosted with an affiliate, any personal data collected regarding your attendance will also be subject to the relevant affiliate's Privacy Notice.

 • Other companies and organisations for the purposes of fraud protection and credit risk reduction, to protect our rights, property or safety of employees, clients or others or otherwise comply with any legal obligation.